ptgolden/lov-ns/README.md

 from the Open Knowledge Foundation's [Linked Open Vocabularies](http://lov.okfn.org/) (LOV) collection.

+This library is conceptually similar to Kjetil Kjernsmo's [RDF::NS::Curated](https://metacpan.org/pod/RDF::NS::Curated) package for Perl, as well as the Website <http://prefix.cc/>.

 # Use
 Requiring this module simply returns an object containing key-value pairs for each entry in the LOV collection.
 The keys are the prefix by which this